tkarakai-gto/notes/docker_notes.md

 WORKDIR /usr/share/nginx/html
 # change working directory to root of nginx webhost
-# using WORKDIR is prefered to using 'RUN cd /some/path'
+# using WORKDIR is preferred to using 'RUN cd /some/path'

 COPY index.html index.html